 Our outstanding library of more than 35,000 volumes in philosophy and theology opens daily from 7.30am (8.30am at weekends) to 10pm.
 There is a Wi-Fi network and a computer suite.
 The Junior Common Room (JCR) offers a comfortable place to relax and socialise.

-Blackfriars offers free membership of the University gym.
+Blackfriars offers a grant towards membership of the University gym.
 There is an active Wine Society, and the Women’s Group hosts speaker events.
 The JCR organises frequent social events.
 Highlights in Blackfriars’ social calendar include the Thanksgiving Dinner, Advent Party, a reading week in the country, the Priory Dinner and a summer garden party.
 Students regularly combine with members of other colleges for sporting activities.